-Transaction T

-Transaction U
+Transaction T Transaction U

 Operations Locks Operations Locks

-a.deposit(100); write lock A b.deposit(200) write lock B
+a.deposit(100); write lock A

+b.deposit(200) write lock B

-b.withdraw(100)
+b.withdraw (100)

-••• waits for U 's a.withdraw(200); waits for T 's
+••• waits for U 's a.withdraw (200); waits for T's

 lock on B ••• lock on A

 ••• •••

 ••• •••

-which it passes on to T{11} for the duration of its execution, getting it back when T{11} completes.
-When T_1 completes its execution, the top-level transaction T inherits the lock, which it retains until the set of nested transactions completes.
-The subtransaction T_2 can acquire the lock from T for the duration of its execution.
+which it passes on to $T{11}$ for the duration of its execution, getting it back when $T{11}$ completes.
+When $T{11}$ completes its execution, the top-level transaction T inherits the lock, which it retains until the set of nested transactions completes.
+The subtransaction $T{2}$ can acquire the lock from T for the duration of its execution.

 Definition of deadlock • Deadlock is a state in which each member of a group of transactions is waiting for some other member to release a lock.
 A wait-for graph can be used to represent the waiting relationships between current transactions.
 In a wait-for graph the nodes represent transactions and the edges represent wait-for relationships between transactions - there is an edge from node T to node U when transaction T is waiting for transaction U to release a lock..
-Recall that the deadlock arose because transactions T and U both attempted to acquire an object held by the other.
-Therefore T waits for U and U waits for T. The dependency between transactions is indirect, via a dependency on objects.
-The diagram on the right shows the objects held by and waited for by transactions T and U. As each transaction can wait for only one object, the objects can be omitted from the wait-for graph - leaving the simple graph on the left.
+Recall that the deadlock arose because transactions T and T both attempted to acquire an object held by the other.
+Therefore T waits for T and T waits for T. The dependency between transactions is indirect, via a dependency on objects.
+The diagram on the right shows the objects held by and waited for by transactions T and T and T are each transaction can wait for only one object, the objects can be omitted from the wait-for graph - leaving the simple graph on the left.